 WCCP Service Option Description Service Profile Name Enter a name for the WCCP service.
 Service Use this section to describe the service group for the router.
 Choose to create either a standard ("well known") or dynamic service group.
 If you create a dynamic service, enter the following information: • Service ID.
-Enter any number from 0 to 255 in the Dynamic Service ID field. • Port number (s).
+Enter any number from 0 to 255 in the Dynamic Service ID field. • Port number(s).
 Enter up to eight port numbers for traffic to redirect in the Port Numbers field. • Redirection basis.
 Choose to redirect traffic based on the source or destination port.
-Default is destination port. • Load balancing basis.
+Default is destination port.
+To configure Native FTP with transparent redirection and IP spoofing, choose Redirect based on source port (return path) and set the source port to 13007. • Load balancing basis.
 When the network uses multiple Web Security appliances, you can choose how to distribute packets among the appliances.
 You can distribute packets based on the server or client address.
 When you choose client address, packets from a client always get distributed to the same appliance.
 Default is server address.
 For more information about well known and dynamic service groups, see Working with WCCP Services, page 25-12.
-Router IP Addresses Enter the IP address for one or more WCCP enabled routers.
-You can enter up to 32 routers to the service group.
-You must enter the IP address of each router.
-You cannot enter a multicast address.